Elliotepsteino/ICME-cluster-onboarding/README.md

 # ICME Cluster Onboarding
-Tutorial for ICME Cluster Onboarding.
+Tutorial for getting set up on the ICME cluster.
-This is used in the Stanford Course CME 218, Applied Data Science, A hands-on project course for graduate students working on machine learning and data science projects.
+This is used in the Stanford Course CME 218, Applied Data Science, a hands-on project course for graduate students working on machine learning and data science projects.
 ## Point of Contact
 If something in this guide is unclear, please contact me at epsteine@stanford.edu!